AG suspends investigation of Michigan State over Nassar

 “We continue making improvements and increasing our education and prevention efforts to make sure this can never happen again," Gerkin Guerrant said.
 “Our hearts are with the survivors and their families as they continue their healing as well."

 In February, Nessel said a judge had reviewed the privileged documents and it did not appear her office would be getting any additional documents.
-As recently as last week, Rachael Denhollander — a former gymnast and Nassar victim — said the documents may contain factual information and urged Michigan State to release the documents “now.”
+As recently as last week, Rachael Denhollander — a former gymnast and the first woman to go public with accusations against Nassar — said the documents may contain factual information and urged Michigan State to release the documents “now.”

 While the MSU probe has been paused, Nessel's investigation continues into unspecified complaints against former U.S. Olympic women's gymnastics team coach John Geddert.
 He owned and operated Twistars, a Lansing-area gym where Nassar offered treatments.